-Studies of few-hadron systems based in lattice quantum chromodynamics (LQCD) are advancing rapidly.
-Recent results highlighting this progress include the first study of multiple strongly-coupled scattering channels [1, 2], the first determination of resonant electroweak amplitudes [3, 4], and the first study of a meson-baryon scattering amplitude in a resonant channel [5].
-Each of these calculations has been made possible by a series of formal developments, stemming from seminal work by Lüscher [6, 7].
+Studies of few-hadron systems based on lattice quantum chromodynamics (LQCD) are advancing rapidly.
+Recent results highlighting this progress include the first study of multiple, strongly coupled scattering channels [1,2], the first determination of resonant electroweak amplitudes [3,4], and the first study of a meson-baryon scattering amplitude in a resonant channel [5].
+Each of these calculations has been made possible by a series of theoretical developments, stemming from seminal work by Lüscher [6,7].
 This formalism and its subsequent generalizations explain how the desired infinite-volume observables, namely scattering and transition amplitudes, can be obtained from the finite-volume correlation functions evaluated using numerical LQCD.
 We point the reader to Ref.
 [8] for a recent review on the topic.

-Currently, the frontier on the formal side is the extension of finite-volume relations to extract observables with initial or final states composed of three or more hadrons.
-To this end, in a series of papers published in the last few years, we have derived a quantization condition that relates the finite-volume energies of states containing a three-particle component to infinite-volume, two- and three-particle scattering amplitudes [9-11].
+Current theoretical work is focused on extending the finite-volume relations to extract observables with initial or final states composed of three or more hadrons.
+To this end, in a series of papers published in the past few years, we

+Published by the American Physical Society under the terms of the Creative Commons Attribution 4.0 International license.
+Further distribution of this work must maintain attribution to the author(s) and the published article's title, journal citation, and DOI.
+Funded by SCOAP3. have derived a quantization condition that relates the finitevolume energies of states containing a three-particle component to infinite-volume, two- and three-particle scattering amplitudes [9-11].
 This quantization condition accounts for all power-law volume dependence while dropping dependence that falls exponentially with the box length, L. The formalism is relativistic and encompasses arbitrary interactions aside from two restrictions: (i) the particles must be spinless and identical, and (ii) the two-particle K matrix cannot have poles in the kinematical regime of interest.
-From our past experience in the two-body sector [20, 21], we expect the former restriction to be straightforward to remove, and now understand how to remove the second restriction [22].
+From our past experience in the two-body sector [22,23], we expect the former restriction to be straightforward to remove, and now understand how to remove the latter [24].
 The relation to physical scattering amplitudes involves two steps.
-In the first, the quantization condition is used to determine an infinite-volume K matrix-like quantity, $\mathcal{K}{\mathrm{df},3}$ [10].
-In the second, $\mathcal{K}{\mathrm{df},3}$ is related to the physical scattering amplitudes via integral equations.
-The formalism has been tested in several ways, most notably by reproducing the known finite-volume dependence of a weakly-interacting threshold state and of an Efimov-like bound state [24-27].
+In the first, the quantization condition is used to determine an infinitevolume K matrix like quantity, $\mathcal{K}{df,3}$ [10].
+In the second, $\mathcal{K}{df,3}$ is related to the physical scattering amplitudes via integral equations.^{2,3} The formalism has been tested in several ways, most notably by reproducing the known finite-volume dependence of a weakly interacting threshold state and of an Efimov-like bound state [26-29].